 Summary of Research

-Magnetized Liner Inertial Fusion (MagLIF) is a magneto-inertial fusion (MIF) concept that uses pulsed magnetic field to implode a metallic liner (cylindrical tube) to compress premagnetized laser-preheated fuel.
+Magnetized Liner Inertial Fusion (MagLIF) is a magneto-inertial fusion (MIF) concept that uses pulsed magnetic field to implode a metallic liner (cylindrical tube) to compress premagnetized laser-preheated fusion fuel.
 To date, premagnetization has been provided by Helmholtz-like magnetic field coils positioned external to the liner.
-MagLIF experiments on Sandia's Z Machine utilizing these coils have successfully demonstrated thermonuclear conditions.
-However, eliminating the coils would have several benefits including improved x-ray diagnostic access and enhanced current coupling to the load.
-Additionally, increasing the premagnetization strength above the 30-T limit that the coils can provide will help improve thermal insulation of the fuel.
+MagLIF experiments on Sandia's Z Machine utilizing these coils have successfully demonstrated thermonuclear conditions; however, eliminating the coils would have several benefits including improved x-ray diagnostic access and enhanced current coupling to the load.
+Additionally, increasing the premagnetization strength above the maximum 30 Tesla that the coils can provide will help improve thermal insulation of the fuel.